 Plan tasks on a timeline

 Planning tasks is super-easy with Toggl Plan.
 To get started, just drag and drop tasks on the project’s plan timeline.
-Next, schedule tasks based on deadlines, dependencies, and resource availability.
+And, schedule them based on deadlines and resource availability.

 The timeline gives a clear overview of what’s being done and what needs to be done.